 - It is easier for individuals to access their personal data.
-For example, under the GDPR, Subject Access Requests will usually need to be responded to within 30 calendar days, this is irrespective of any national holidays or holidays you may have planned.
+For example, under the GDPR, Subject Access Requests will usually need to be responded to within one calendar month, this is irrespective of any national holidays or holidays you may have planned.
 There is also no longer a fee attached to a subject access request.

 - There are higher penalties for non-compliance of the GDPR.